aspyatkin/themis-finals-attack-helper-py/README.md

 ```
 $ THEMIS_FINALS_HOST=10.0.0.2 themis-finals-attack 035585b41e6bbd70834a05690d2575ad=
 ```
-**Note:** 10.0.0.2 stands for and IP address of contest checking system.
+**Note:** 10.0.0.2 stands for an IP address of contest checking system.
+You may specify FQDN as well.

 You can pass several flags at once.
 Please be aware of flag submitting restrictions (see [Themis Attack Protocol](https://github.com/aspyatkin/themis-attack-protocol) for additional information).